macca448/Blynk2MESH/README.md

 # Blynk2MESH
 ### A Work in Progress:
-#### Create Lifestyle Property Monitor & Control System using a WiFi MESH bridged to BLYNK Cloud I/O
+#### Lifestyle Property Monitor & Control System using a WiFi MESH and the BLYNK App